ansible/ansible/docs/docsite/rst/network/getting_started/network_differences.rst

 .. note::
   ``httpapi`` deprecates ``eos_eapi`` and ``nxos_nxapi``.
 See :ref:`httpapi_plugins` for details and an example.

 Beginning with Ansible 2.6, we recommend using one of the persistent connection types listed above instead of ``local``.
 With persistent connections, you can define the hosts and credentials only once, rather than in every task.
+You also need to set the ``network_os`` variable for the specific network platform you are communicating with.
 For more details on using each connection type on various platforms, see the :ref:`platform-specific <platform_options>` pages.

 Modules Organized by Network Platform